franzageek/WinEFIMounter/README.md

 It can currently perform some very basic actions, but it will get more and more advanced later in time.

 ### Used tools
-To get its job done, WinEFIMounter utilizes a bunch of Windows' preinstalled tools, such as:
+To get its job done, WinEFIMounter utilizes a bunch of Windows' **preinstalled tools**, such as:
   - DiskPart
     > It is used to mount the EFI partition.
   - XCopy